 - Be granted Research Associate status at Flinders University with library access and the mentorship of a senior creative writing teacher and academic Dr Amy Matthews

 The judging panel will consist of South Australian authors Karen Wyld and Jared Thomas, Jo Mackay of Harlequin, and Dr Amy Matthews of Flinders University.

 The Fellowship is open to First Nations writers nationally.
-Entries close 5.00pm AEDT Wednesday 1 May 2019.
-Read more about the Fellowship including submission guidelines.
+Entries close 5.00pm AEDT Wednesday 1 May 2019. *Please note: the submission deadline has been extended to May 15*

 For media enquiries contact Writers SA on 08 8223 7662.